-Governing Law: The governance structure of the charter school, including, but not limited to, the process to be followed by the charter school to ensure parental involvement. -Education Code Section 47605(c)(5)(D)
+Governing Law: The governance structure of the charter school, including, but not limited to, the process to be followed by the charter school to ensure parental involvement. - California Education Code Section 47605(b)(5)(D)

-Sage Oak Charter School is a directly funded independent charter school, and is operated by Community Collaborative Virtual School, a California nonprofit public benefit corporation, pursuant to California law.
+The petitioners believe that establishing sound legal status and governance practices with clearly delineated roles and responsibilities from the outset is essential to sustaining the program for long-term success.
+Sage Oak Charter School- South will be a directly funded independent charter school, and will be operated by Community Collaborative Virtual School, a California nonprofit public benefit corporation, pursuant to California law upon approval of this charter.

-The Charter School will continue to operate autonomously from the District, with the exception of the supervisory oversight as required by statute and other contracted services as may be negotiated between the District and the Charter School.
-Pursuant to Education Code Section 47604(d), the District shall not be liable for the debts and obligations of the Charter School, operated by a California non-profit public benefit corporation, or for claims arising from the performance of acts, errors, or omissions by the Charter School, as long as the District has complied with all oversight responsibilities required by law.
+The Charter School will operate autonomously from the District, with the exception of the supervisory oversight as required by statute and other contracted services as may be negotiated between the District and the Charter School.
+Pursuant to Education Code Section 47604(c), the District shall not be liable for the debts and obligations of the Charter School, operated by a California non-profit public benefit corporation, or for claims arising from the performance of acts, errors, or omissions by the Charter School, as long as the District has complied with all oversight responsibilities required by law.

 CCVS has received its full tax-exempt status from the federal and California state governments, under the federal Internal Revenue Code Section 501(c)(3) and the companion California state tax laws and regulations.
-See Exhibits for copies of the Articles of Incorporation, corporate bylaws, and Conflict of Interest Code.
-CCVS is operated by a set of mission-driven policies and procedures to help staff and administrators perform their daily responsibilities with a focus on the Charter School's mission.
+See Exhibit C for copies of the Articles of Incorporation, corporate bylaws, and Conflict of Interest Code, and see Exhibit D for copies of the Tax ID information and non-profit tax-exempt status documentation.
+CCVS will be governed by a set of mission-driven policies and procedures to help staff and administrators perform their daily responsibilities with a focus on the Charter School's mission.
+The Charter School's bylaws, adopted by the governing board, will be the primary policy document dictating board practice and operations.
+The bylaws will explicitly delineate the procedure for election and appointment, removal and vacancy of governing board members, and policies and procedures for conducting board meetings and general board operations.